-The rapid update cycling reduces the spin-up issue such that convective storm initiation can be predicted in the first few hours of the forecast, which results in improved precipitation forecast skill in the nowcasting range.
+The rapid update cycling reduces the spinup issue such that convective storm initiation can be predicted in the first few hours of the forecast, which results in improved precipitation forecast skill in the nowcasting range.
 Several studies have shown the benefit of the rapid update cycling in improving convective precipitation forecast skills (i.e., Benjamin et al. 2004; Sun et al. 2012).
-Fig. 2 compares the precipitation skills of three experiments from Sun et al. (2012) conducted over a one-week period during the IHOP_2002: a cold start initialization by interpolating 1° GFS (Global Forecast System) analysis to a WRF 3 km grid; a similar experiment but using 40 km ETA instead of GFS; and a WRF 3D-Var initialization updated every 3 hours on the 3km grid by assimilating only conventional observations.
-The precipitation skill in Fig. 2 is measured by the Fractions Skill Score (FSS, Roberts and Lean 2008) with a radius of influence of 50 km.
+Figure 2 compares the precipitation skills of three experiments from Sun et al. (2012) conducted over a 1-week period during the IHOP_2002: a cold start initialization by interpolating 1° Global Forecast System (GFS) analysis to a WRF 3-km grid; a similar experiment but using 40-km Eta Model instead of GFS; and a WRF 3D-Var initialization updated every 3 h on the 3-km grid by assimilating only conventional observations.
+The precipitation skill in Fig. 2 is measured by the fractions skill score (FSS; Roberts and Lean 2008) with a radius of influence of 50 km.
 It clearly shows the improvement by the 3-hourly cycled 3D-Var initialization.
-Figure 3 gives an example of the forecasted precipitation patterns from the three experiments at t=3h.
-The GFS initialized forecast (Fig. 3c) barely shows any precipitation in the precipitation area indicated by the Stage IV analysis (Fig. 3a).
-The ETA initialized forecast (Fig. 3b) spins up a precipitation band by this time, but the pattern deviates from the observed.
-The rapid cycling warm start experiment produces the precipitation with improved location as early as t =1h and shows a closer resemblance to the observed pattern at t=3h (Fig. 3d).
-As will be discussed in the next section, adding radar observations will further improve the skill of precipitation forecast.
+Figure 3 gives an example of the forecasted precipitation patterns from the three experiments at t = 3 h.
+The GFS initialized forecast (Fig. 3c) barely shows any precipitation in the precipitation area indicated by the stage IV analysis (Fig. 3a).
+The Eta Model initialized forecast (Fig. 3b) spins up a precipitation band by this time, but the pattern deviates from the observed.
+The rapid cycling warm start experiment produces the precipitation with improved location as early as t = 1 h and shows a closer resemblance to the observed pattern at t = 3 h (Fig. 3d).
+As will be discussed in the next section, adding radar observations will further improve the skill of the precipitation forecast.

-Several operational and research centers are running convection-permitting NWP models that are equipped with DA schemes with rapid update cycles.
-Some of them are listed here: The rapid cycled WRF with 3D-Var that is operationally run at Beijing Meteorological Bureau (Wang et al. 2012a), the Met Office Unified Model with 3D-Var operating at the UK Met Office and at the Bureau of Meteorology, Australia (Ballard et al. 2012a), the NCEP (National Centers for Environmental Prediction) 3D-Var based GSI (Gridpoint Statistical Interpolation) coupled with WRF and operated by NOAA/ESRL (National Oceanic and Atmospheric Administration/Earth System Research Laboratory) (Alexander et al. 2011), CAPS (Center for Analysis and Prediction of Storms) 3D-Var system developed for the ARPS (Advanced Research and Prediction System) model (Gao et al. 2004), Meteo-France 3D-Var system coupled with the AROME model (Caumont et al. 2009), a Newtonian nudging based system for the COSMO model operating at DWD (Germany Meteorological Service) (Stephan et al. 2008), and the Local Analysis and Prediction System (LAPS) developed by NOAA/ESRL (Albers et al. 1996).
-These systems are run with 1.5 - 4 km horizontal resolutions and 1 - 3 h rapid update cycles, assimilating radar observations using different techniques.
+Several operational and research centers are running convectionpermitting NWP models that are equipped with DA schemes with rapid update cycles.
+Some of them are listed here: the rapid cycled WRF with 3D-Var that is operationally run at the Beijing Meteorological Bureau (Wang et al. 2013a); the Met Office Unified Model with 3D-Var operating at the Met Office and Bureau of Meteorology, Australia (Ballard et al. 2012a); the NCEP 3D-Var-based gridpoint statistical interpolation (GSI) coupled with WRF and operated by National Oceanic and Atmospheric Administration/ Earth System Research Laboratory (NOAA/ERSL) (Alexander et al. 2012); Center for Analysis and Prediction of Storms (CAPS) 3D-Var